virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 	</figcaption>
 </figure>

+**Omnia:** I have no reason for hating Tool honestly and to be to be 100% honest I don't think I've ever heard a single song by them yet i feel like roasting them every time they their name comes up.
 I love this because it escalated very quickly, like it didn't need to escalate like that.
 Oh, you’re a Tool fan?
 Name five tools I can use to fix my parents’ marriage.

 **Cindie:** This is really good.